torquebox/torquebox.org/news/2011-06-17-introducing-torquespec.md

 - The top-level group is denoted by `remote_describe` so it runs entirely remotely.
-- Injection is fully-supported in your examples, e.g. `inject_queue`,
-  as long as you `include TorqueBox::Injectors`.
+- Injection is fully supported in your examples, e.g. `inject_queue`, as long as you `include TorqueBox::Injectors`.
 - String substitution is used in the deployment descriptor to pass the credentials via environment variables.